DjFix/studioone_functions/README.md

 - **getTracks** (_selected [bool]_)</br>
 Returns an array of arrange tracks</br>
-Argument: None or 0 = all tracks, 1 = selected tracks
+Argument is optional: None or 0 = all tracks, 1 = selected tracks

 - **getTracksByName** (string, _[integer]_)</br>
 Returns an array of arrange tracks where the track name contains the string.
 Matching: 0 or none = no case sensitivity, 1 = case sensitive matching